standard-for-public-code/standard-for-public-code/criteria/documenting.md

 ## What this does

 * Users can start using and contributing more quickly
-* You help people discover your codebase, especially peopl asking 'is there already code that does something like this'.
+* You help people discover your codebase, especially people asking 'is there already code that does something like this'
 * Provide transparency into your organisation and processes

 ## What this does not do